monsoonmaelstrom/book2/book2.md

 I shake my head at him.
 And gesture for them all to follow me, and then I go to find Gavin.
 When I do, he’s lounging toward the rear of the deck with Peter and Giorgi.
 Good.

 “Hey guys, you busy?”
-I ask them.
+I inquire.

 “So busy,” Gavin tells me.
 “The clouds are very interesting today.
 We’re keeping a close eye on them.”